hambonesoftware/SOW/README.md

 }
 ```

-When `HEADERS_CACHE_TO_DB=0`, sections continue to persist in SQLite but the raw outline is only written to disk; the GET endpoints will respond with `404` until a new cached outline is created.
+When `HEADERS_CACHE_TO_DB=0`, sections continue to persist in SQLite but the raw
+outline is only written to disk; the GET endpoints respond with `404` until a new

-When tracing (`?trace=1`) the sequential tracer records the corrective steps taken during the invariant loop, including
-`reanchor_parent`, `reanchor_parent_implied`, `child_relocate_to_window`, `dedupe_drop`, and per-pass `invariants_pass` summaries.

-Clients can override the active strategy per request with `POST /api/headers/{document_id}?align=sequential` (or `align=legacy`).
-When tracing is enabled the sequential locator emits events such as `anchor_candidate_top`, `window_top`, and `anchor_resolved_child` to aid debugging.
+cached outline is created.

-#### Vector-enhanced locator (opt-in)
+### Vector-enhanced locator (opt-in)

-Set `HEADER_LOCATE_USE_EMBEDDINGS=1` to swap the sequential window search for a vector-guided locator.
-The LLM outline remains the source of truth—each header is matched against sliding line windows scored via lexical BM25/fuzzy matching, cosine similarity, font size, and page position.
-Candidates that resemble TOC entries (dot leaders, "contents", index terms) or running headers are discarded before selection.
+Set `HEADER_LOCATE_USE_EMBEDDINGS=1` to swap the sequential window search for a
+vector-guided locator.
+The LLM outline remains the source of truth—each header is
+matched against sliding line windows scored via lexical BM25/fuzzy matching,
+cosine similarity, font size, and page position.
+Candidates that resemble TOC
+entries (dot leaders, "contents", index terms) or running headers are discarded
+before selection.

 Key tuning knobs:

 ```
-HEADER_LOCATE_USE_EMBEDDINGS=1           # enable vector fusion
+HEADER_LOCATE_USE_EMBEDDINGS=1
-HEADER_LOCATE_FUSE_WEIGHTS=0.55,0.30,0.10,0.05  # lexical, cosine, font-rank, vertical bonuses HEADER_LOCATE_MIN_LEXICAL=0.30           # minimum lexical score to keep a candidate HEADER_LOCATE_MIN_COSINE=0.25            # minimum cosine similarity HEADER_LOCATE_PREFER_LAST_MATCH=1        # favour later matches when scores tie (avoids TOC hits)
+HEADER_LOCATE_FUSE_WEIGHTS=0.55,0.30,0.10,0.05  # lexical, cosine, font-rank, vertical bonuses HEADER_LOCATE_MIN_LEXICAL=0.30
+HEADER_LOCATE_MIN_COSINE=0.25
+HEADER_LOCATE_PREFER_LAST_MATCH=1
 ```

 Embeddings default to the local `sentence-transformers/all-MiniLM-L6-v2` model.
 Override the provider or remote model via:

 ```
 EMBEDDINGS_PROVIDER=local                # or 'openrouter'